Newark Light Rail: Cedar Street subway

+On May 8, 1966, the last three bus lines using the Cedar Street subway, Line 62 to Perth Amboy, Line 128 to Paterson and Line 134 to New Brunswick, operated final service through the tunnel.
+Since the demolition of the Public Service Terminal in 1981, it has ended at a wall under Broad Street.

+In 2006, as part of the modernization of the City Subway into the Newark Light Rail, the former Cedar Street subway junction with the City Subway line was re-purposed to connect the Broad Street branch.
+The remainder of the Cedar Street subway remains closed as of 2026, although the tunnel portal and track stubs are still visible from Washington Street.

 Fares

-The Newark Light Rail is equivalent to a one-zone bus ride: a one-way ticket costs $1.80 (as of July 1, 2024), and is valid on the entire system for one hour after the ticket is validated.
+The Newark Light Rail is equivalent to a one-zone bus ride: a one-way ticket costs $1.90 (as of July 1, 2026), and is valid on the entire system for one hour after the ticket is validated.
 A special $0.85 "Underground" fare is available for trips that use only the subway between Warren Street and Penn Station, not the surface portion.
 Through-ticketing is available for connecting bus routes.
 Monthly and weekly NJ Transit bus and rail passes valid for one or more local bus zones, as well as transfers purchased on buses, are also accepted.